 What is the PDF Accessibility Checker (PAC)?

 The PDF Accessibility Checker (PAC) is a tool used for automated accessibility checking of PDF documents.
 While using PAC is a good way to test, it does not replace a manual review of PDFs.
-The requirements and how PAC can be reasonably used will be described below.
-The current version of PAC can be found at https://pdfua.foundation/en.
+The requirements and how PAC can be reasonably used shall be described below.
+You can download the current version of PAC here.

 What is required for accessible PDFs?